Airtable/blocks/packages/cli/README.md

 To release a block, push your code, then go into the web IDE (“Edit block”), click “Run”, then open the Builds popover, then click “Release” on the latest build.

+#### Updating your API key

+To `block release`, you must have a valid Airtable API key configured.
+Use `block set-api-key` to update it.

+We support user (`~/.config/.airtableblocksrc.json`) and block (`.airtableblocksrc.json` within block directory) scoped configs, and prefer the block scoped config if both exist.

 ## Limitations

 -   Directories are not supported.
 Don't create new folders or delete the existing folders.